ts1/uctoth/README.md

 First off, generate 1,000 randomly played games.

 ```
-npx coffee selfplay-rnd -R -n 1000 -w 10 -f 8 -b 100000
+npx coffee selfplay-rnd -R -n 1000 -w 12 -f 10 -b 100000 --min_col=0
 ```

-They are random but the last 8 moves are perfectly played.
+They are random but the last 10 moves are perfectly played.
 Generated games are stored in `book.db` (SQLite3 database).

 Next, learn the generated games and make your first `scores.json`.